gavingolden/anagram-api/README.md

 - [ ] Generate API documentation
 - [ ] Version API endpoints
 - [ ] Add metrics and transaction IDs to request logs with `MDC.Closeable`
+- [ ] Kotlin provides many immutable data structures, some of which are used here.
+This can lead to multiple unnecessary copies when conditionally filtering collections in stages.
+This can probably be improved by using `Stream`s or mutable collections.

 Some of the unimplemented endpoints would require us to efficiently track buckets by size.
 This could probably be done by using an iterable `TreeMultiMap` instead of a plain unsorted `Map`.
 The `TreeMultiMap`